RileyCampbell2007/PassKill/README.md

-# PassKill - Windows Password Reset Utility
+# PassKill - Windows Password Reset & Recovery Utility

 ![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)

-PassKill is a powerful utility designed to reset Windows passwords on Windows NT and above, manage SAM database backups, and provide system recovery tools.
-It's particularly useful for:
+PassKill is a utility for resetting Windows passwords on NT-based systems, managing SAM database backups, extracting Windows activation keys, and providing essential system recovery tools.
+It is particularly useful for:

 - Resetting forgotten Windows passwords
 - Converting Microsoft accounts to local accounts
 - Creating accessibility backdoors
+- Retrieving the Windows product key
-- Providing essential system recovery tools
+- Performing low-level file and partition recovery

+---

 ## Features

-- **Password Reset**: Remove passwords for local Windows accounts
+- **Password Reset**: Remove passwords from local Windows accounts
 - **Microsoft Account Downgrade**: Convert Microsoft accounts to local accounts
-- **SAM Backup Management**: Create, restore, and manage SAM database backups
+- **SAM Backup Management**: Create, restore, and manage SAM backups
-- **Accessibility Backdoor**: Replace Magnify.exe with cmd.exe for SYSTEM access
+- **Accessibility Backdoor**: Replace `Magnify.exe` with `cmd.exe` for SYSTEM access
+- **Activation Key Extraction**: Retrieve the Windows product key from the registry
-- **Recovery Tools**: Includes TestDisk, PhotoRec, and other utilities
+- **Recovery Tools**: Includes TestDisk, PhotoRec, and more
-- **User-friendly Interface**: Text-based UI with Whiptail dialogs
+- **User-Friendly Interface**: Text-based UI using Whiptail dialogs

+---

 ## Building with Cubic

+📦 _Building is only required if you are customizing the ISO yourself.
+If using a prebuilt ISO, you may skip this section._

 Building has been tested on the [Ubuntu 24.04.2 Desktop installer ISO](https://releases.ubuntu.com/noble/)